Colorist Services

 TRIP-Eligible Post-Production

-Grading completed in France qualifies for the TRIP rebates (up to 40%), with our colorists skilled in meeting both CNC needs and global delivery specs.
+Grading done in France qualifies for the TRIP rebates of up to 40%, and our colorists know how to meet both CNC needs and global delivery specs.

 On Location